What is Remote Patient Monitoring?

 How to get reimbursed for Remote Patient Monitoring with CPT Code 99454?

-Providers can get paid for their Remote Patient Monitoring work by using the right CPT Codes.
-For CPT Code 99454, device supply with daily recordings or programmed alert transmission, the primary physician or clinician of the patient must order the devices.
-CPT Code 99454 requires 16 days of patient data readings or programmed alerts during a 30 day billing period, though this threshold has dropped to 2 days during the PHE (see below).
+CPT Code 99454 requires 16 days of patient data readings or programmed alerts during a 30 day billing period, though this threshold has dropped to 2 days during the Public Health Emergency (PHE).

 How has the Public Health Emergency (PHE) changed billing for CPT Code 99454?

-During the current public health emergency, the minimum number of days during which a patient performs data readings or receives programmed alerts during a 30 day billing period is reduced from 16 days to 2 days.
+During the current public health emergency, the minimum number treatment days that physicians must provide to their patients in order to be reimbursed for CPT Code 99454 during a 30 day billing period has reduced from 16 days to 2 days.

 How can AI and SMS patient interaction affect billing for 99454?